Frequently Asked Questions About Health Insurance Basics

 What Is a Primary Care Physician (PCP)?

 A PCP is the doctor you see for most of your health care needs.
 HMO plans require you to choose a PCP, who will refer you to a specialist when needed.
-PPOs do not require that you choose a primary care physician.
+PPOs and EPOs do not require that you choose a primary care physician.
 To find a PCP, use our Find a Doctor tool.

 Can I Change My Primary Care Physician (PCP) After I Have Chosen One?